aljedaxi/zettel/pages/myth.md

 ## the rise of the shrek-style antihero represents the beginning of the meta-modern mode
 ### the transition innocence -> anti-hero -> hero is a recapitulation of the phygenetic transition modernity -> postmodernity -> metamodernity
 ## the ironic mode must be weaponized in service of sincerity
+## Are not only for me

+The clouds paint the sky with a scant urgency,
+The stony–bed rivers do warble gladly,
+The grasses, they sing in so many a key,
+And the stars are not only/simply for me

+And the stars shine for more than just me

+Und die Sterne sind nicht für nur mich

+#poetry